US adds Brunei to human trafficking blacklist; govt says report contains 'significant misrepresentations' - The Scoop

 Among the criticisms levelled at Brunei was that it often detained or deported potential trafficking victims for labour and immigration violations, without making efforts to ascertain if they had been trafficked.

-The report claimed that there was a “fundamental lack of understanding about the pervasiveness of trafficking in Brunei” among government officials and an “institutional lack of understanding of labor-related trafficking indicators” such as passport retention and non-payment of wages.
+The report claimed that there was a “fundamental lack of understanding about the pervasiveness of trafficking in Brunei” among government officials and an “institutional lack of understanding of labour-related trafficking indicators” such as passport retention and non-payment of wages.

 The report stated there had been no human trafficking convictions in the past five years, despite police investigating upwards of 100 suspected cases each year.